 - My brother is a huge football fan.

-- Nowadays football pitches have turf for the players to play.
+- Nowadays football pitches have turf for players to practice and play.

 - My parents and I go to London every year during the football season.